-The Corporation is actively seeking opportunities to acquire or participate in new assets or businesses, and the Board has decided that until the Corporation completes an acquisition (an "Acquisition"), no compensation will be provided to the Corporation's directors or officers, other than by way of stock options issued pursuant to the Stock Option Plan.
+The Corporation continues to review opportunities to acquire or participate in additional assets or businesses, and the Board has decided that for the foreseeable future, no compensation will be provided to the Corporation's directors or officers, other than by way of stock options issued pursuant to the Stock Option Plan.
 The objective and purpose of any stock option reward is to encourage the Corporation's officers and directors to find an Acquisition that is in the best interests of the Corporation and the shareholders.
 However, in the future, the Board may decide that, prior to completing an Acquisition, the Corporation should pay compensation to its directors or executive officers other than solely by way of stock options.